lance11320/cc1h_ms/README.md

 ## About AnalysisPipeline
 Here we put our code of building analysis object, with some of the analysis method inside the class.

+## About Figure5_Code_YingZhou
+Here we put the code for Figure5, which focus on registered neurons.
+These Python scripts include implementations of clustering algorithms and classifier construction.

+This part is contributed by YingZhou from Xiaoxuan Jia's lab.